pertusa/ap/docs/cnn.md

 #### 2.1 Introduction

-	[This part can take about 1 hour 🕒️ of personal working.]
+	[This part can take about 0,5 hours 🕒️ of personal working.]

 A typical CNN has several convolution plus pooling layers, each responsible for feature extraction at different levels of abstraction: filters in first layer detect horizontal, vertical, and diagonal edge; filters in the next layer detect shapes; filters in the following layers detect collection of shapes, etc.